 Why is the Advocacy Summit so important?
 The federal government and industry are the largest sources of funding for lupus research, and increased funding for lupus research is desperately needed.
 Strong lupus activists like you made these increases possible!

 It’s important that all of our voices are heard and we tell Congress to increase funding for lupus research and education initiatives so we can find better treatments and get the answers we need to solve the cruel mystery of lupus.

 Who is a lupus activist?
 You are!
 A lupus activist is anyone who is passionate about educating elected officials about the impact of lupus on the individual, families, friends or caregivers.
-Sign up to be a lupus activist.

 Watch our videos from previous summits and learn more about what it is like to be a part of this empowering and energizing event.